An acclaimed pianist with a heart of gold, Fred Rogers' wife Joanne Rogers was the perfect complement to her beloved husband.

 “He wrote me a letter,” Joanne recalled.
 “My last year at Florida State, he wrote me a letter proposing marriage.”

 While Joanne knew the man that was Mr. Rogers was important to her, she could not have imagined just how important he would be to the world.

-Only one woman knows what it was like to be Fred Rogers’ wife: the charming and talented (and some would say very lucky) Joanne Rogers.
+From their wedding in 1952 to his death in 2003 to her own passing on January 14, 2021, only one woman knew what it was like to be Fred Rogers’ wife: the charming and talented (and some would say very lucky) Joanne Rogers.